 When and How to Plan for Your Second Baby

 You’ve likely been fielding the question about your second baby since the moment baby #1 popped out.
 And while you probably brushed it off, telling others to let you enjoy your current child, you’re now starting to feel like you may be ready to expand your family again.
 The decision to have your first child is important and exciting, but having your second can be an even bigger decision to make.
 Many people will agree that life from no baby to one is tough, but what’s even tougher is adding a second child to your family.
-So just how do you know if you are ready for child #2?
+So just how do you know if you are ready for your second baby?
 And if you are ready, how to plan for your second baby?
 We’ll break it down a bit for you.

 When and How to Plan for Your Second Baby